immersive-translate/ImmersiveL/README.md

 1. **Clone the Repository and Set Up the Environment**

+   We recommend using a Python 3.8+ and CUDA 11.8 environment.

    Start by cloning the ImmersiveL repository to your local machine:

    ```bash